Vygotsky’s concept of the “Zone of Proximal Development”

-Below we provide summaries of two underlying theories.
-You may be already familiar with them, but in this step we’d like you to refresh and focus on how they inform differentiation for learning.
+Below we have provided a summary of Vygotsky’s concept of the “Zone of Proximal Development.”
+You may be already familiar with this, but here we’d like you to refresh and focus on how this might inform your thoughts on challenge and learning.

 Vygotsky stresses the importance of looking at each child as an individual who learns distinctively.
 Consequently, the knowledge and skills that are worthwhile learning varies with the individual.